 The reserved values of the backoff parameter if received by the current release version NB-IoT UEs shall be taken as 524288 ms.

+Backoff parameter value for CB-Msg3-EDT procedure is computed according to the backoff factor in Table 7.2-x.

+Table 7.2-x: Backoff Factor for CB-Msg3-EDT.